Check out TOC’s brand trailer and mission statement to see what we’re all about!

 But, what do we actually do?
 Again, we’d rather show than tell.
 CMC integrates four phenomena whose overlap is already implicitly embodied by Pewds and the three J’s.
 If you happen to appreciate the things going on in this cluster below, then you’ve just found your new treehouse.

-Our mission: Initiating a second Rennaisance through individuation and preparing the Western psyche for the final frontier once more
+Our mission: Initiating a second Rennaisance through individuation and preparing the Western psyche for the very frontier of human endavour once more

 Nanking, China, 1405 AD.
 A fleet of 317 unprecedented ships, including six 400 feet long, 160 feet wide nine-masted ‘Treasure Ships’, carrying 28.000 men embarked on a series of voyages that would in 1416 land their eunuch admiral Zeng He on the East-African shores of modern-day Mombasa, Kenia.
 It was the moon landing of their day.
 In 1477 the government seized and destroyed all records of the voyages.
 From 1500 onwards, building a ship with more than two masts was punishable by death and in 1525 the government burned every ocean-going vessel it could find.
 The country turned inwards, stagnated and the by far most advanced civilisation of its age faded into obscurity.
 It did not merely destroy its fleet, it destroyed its human agency.